 When Can a Free Trial Hurt Your Business?

 Prospects don’t have to shell out for trials, but you do.
 Product development needs to maintain a useable, limited version of the app and manage free subscriptions.
-And marketing has to support users and convince them to buy.
+And your SaaS marketing agency or your internal marketing teams has to support users and convince them to buy.

 With some types of businesses, free trials will cost more than they bring in: